ignaciojsoler/generate-pr-cli/README.md

 ---

-Made with ❤️ for developers who love automation
+Made with ❤️ for lazy developers